msg555/dustapi-docs/docs/_build/dustapi.rst

       `8 <= step_size <= load_size <= 256`

     Arguments:
-      int load_size: Controls when entities are loaded into memory and written back to persist.
+      :load_size: Controls when entities are loaded into memory and written back to persist.

-      int step_size: Controls when an entitie's logic will be executed.
+      :step_size: Controls when an entitie's logic will be executed.

   .. _method-scene-combo_break_count: